AFixt/inclusivista-docs/README.md

 Helps users find physical store locations.

 To use this feature, you will need a [Google Maps API Key](https://developers.google.com/maps/documentation/embed/get-api-key).
 To add your key, go to 'pages', then select 'store-locator'.
-There, you can save your Google API Key and default map zoom level
+There, you can save your Google API Key and default map zoom level.

 ![Alt](images/store-locator.png)

-While on that page, you can also add your store locations.
+While on the Store Locator page, you can also add your store locations.
 In the 'Template' section, under 'Store Locator' you can hit 'Add Store' to save the addresses of your stores.

 Note: Latitude and Longitude are required.
 [How to get them](https://support.google.com/maps/answer/18539)